epicbruh11111/CSV_PARSER_pyVersion/README.md

     ['Jane "JD" Doe', '40', 'He said "hello"', 'Paris'] ]

-API
+API Breakdown

-CSVParser(filepath): Initialize the parser with the path to a CSV file. parse(): Parse the CSV file and return a tuple (columns, rows) where:
+CSVParser(filepath): Kicks things off with your CSV file path. 📂 parse(): Returns (columns, rows) where:
-columns: List of header names (first row).
+columns: List of header names. 📌
-rows: List of lists containing the data rows.
+rows: List of data rows. 📑

-display(columns, rows): Utility function to print the parsed columns and rows in a readable format.
+display(columns, rows): Prints everything in a nice, readable format. 🖨️

-Limitations
+😱 Limitations

-Escape Sequences: Special characters like \n, \t, or commas (,) within quoted strings are not compiled/interpreted (e.g., \n is treated as literal \n, not a newline).
-This is by design to preserve raw string content but may be enhanced in the C++ version.
+No Escape Sequence Magic: \n, \t, commas (,), and quotes (") in strings are kept as literal characters.
+We CANNOT compile them (e.g., \n won’t turn into a newline).
+This is a big deal, but the C++ version will sort it out! 😤
-Performance: The Python version may not be optimized for very large CSV files (>1GB).
-The upcoming C++ version will address this with better memory management and performance.
-Encoding: Currently assumes UTF-8 encoding.
-Support for other encodings (e.g., UTF-16, ISO-8859-1) is limited.
-Error Handling: Basic error handling is implemented, but complex recovery from malformed CSVs (e.g., unclosed quotes) is not fully supported.

-Future Work

-C++ Version: The next version will be rewritten in C++ for better performance, especially for large files, and will include:
+Big Files: Not great for massive CSVs (>1GB).
+The C++ version will handle these like a champ. 💪
+Encoding: Sticks to UTF-8 for now.
+Other encodings (e.g., UTF-16) might trip it up. 🌐 Error Handling: Catches basic errors, but super messy CSVs (e.g., unclosed quotes) can still cause havoc. 🚧

+🔮 What’s Next?

+C++ Version: Coming soon to crush it with:
-Support for compiling escape sequences (e.g., \n as a newline).
+Proper handling of escape sequences (e.g., \n as a newline). 🚀 Speedy performance for huge files. ⚡️
-Enhanced error recovery for malformed CSVs.
-Broader encoding support.
+Better encoding support. 🌍
-Streaming parsing for memory efficiency.
+Tougher error handling. 🛡️

-Additional features like custom delimiter detection and validation of header uniqueness.
+Smarter delimiter detection and header validation. 🔍

-Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for bug reports or feature suggestions.
+🤝 Get Involved
+Wanna make this parser even cooler?
+Jump in! 🥳

-Fork the repository.
+Fork the repo.
-Create a new branch (git checkout -b feature-branch).
+Create a branch (git checkout -b cool-feature).
-Commit your changes (git commit -m "Add feature").
+Commit your awesomeness (git commit -m "Added epic stuff").
-Push to the branch (git push origin feature-branch).
+Push it (git push origin cool-feature).
 Open a pull request.

-License
+📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+MIT License.
+Check out LICENSE for the deets. 📄